A Look at Undergraduate Research: Women Writers, Food, and Wartime

 This may not sound like the kind of project a computer engineering student would sign up to work on, but Rene Colato (CGS’18, ENG’20) was up for the challenge.
 After the topic of political propaganda came up in his rhetoric class with Nash, he became interested in helping with her research.
 The CGS Undergraduate Research Experience program, funded and administered through the Center of Interdisciplinary Teaching & Learning, provided Colato a stipend for his work.

 Nash says that talking with a non-humanities student gave her a new perspective on one of her key concepts—rationing—and that Colato’s technical experience was useful as she expanded the digital humanities side of her project.
 Colato built a website Nash can use to showcase her own materials and her students’ work.
-When she teaches during the January Boston-London semester, Nash assigns her students to find and describe a propaganda poster from the Imperial War Museum.
+When she teaches in London for the Boston-London Program, Nash assigns her students to find and describe a propaganda poster from the Imperial War Museum.
 Now the students can create a digital showcase of those posters for their class.

 After Colato’s and Nash’s project concluded at the end of the fall 2017 semester, Nash started a new collaboration with Coleen Ilano (CGS’18, CAS’20), an English and psychology major.
 Ilano was interested in doing research related to literature, psychology, or gender studies, and she loved her classes with Nash—so the project was a perfect fit.
 Ilano says, “I am able to learn more about the subjects I love while also being able to assist a professor who I greatly admire and respect.”